moveit/moveit.ros.org/documentation/related_projects/index.markdown

 title: Related Projects
 ---

-# MoveIt!
-Related Projects
+# MoveIt Related Projects

-MoveIt! is designed to be easily extensible as separate plugins or projects.
-Below is a list of related projects that have been aligned with the MoveIt! framework, in alphabetical order of project names.
+MoveIt is designed to be easily extensible as separate plugins or projects.
+Below is a list of related projects that have been aligned with the MoveIt framework, in alphabetical order of project names.
 This is by no means exhaustive.
 Please create pull-requests in the repository [moveit.ros.org](https://github.com/ros-planning/moveit.ros.org) to **add** other projects to this list.
 Or if not sure about the relevance, please post on the [ROS Discourse category](https://discourse.ros.org/c/moveit).

 ## bio_ik

-A MoveIt! kinematics_base plugin based on Particle Optimization & Genetic Algorithms.
+A MoveIt kinematics_base plugin based on Particle Optimization & Genetic Algorithms.
 For ease of use and compatibility with existing code, the bio-ik algorithm is encapsulated as a Moveit kinematics plugin.
 Therefore, bio-ik can be used as a direct replacement of the default Orocos/KDL-based IK solver.
 Given the name of an end-effector and a 6-DOF target pose, bio-ik will search a valid robot joint configuration that reaches the given target.
 [More Info](https://github.com/TAMS-Group/bio_ik)

 <img src="/assets/images/related_projects/bio_ik.png" height="500"/>